 The Seven Wonders app allows you to travel to the seven wonders of the world from your phone.
 The app supports the use of Google Cardboard but you don’t have to use it.
 You can just hold your phone up to your face — as you move the phone, you’ll see a 360-degree view of whatever location you’re visiting.

 Best virtual tour app for iPhone

 With the Sites in VR app, you can take tours around the world using a virtual reality headset or just your phone or iPad.
 You can choose from cities or countries to visit, or you can go inside famous landmarks, like the pyramids.
-There’s even space panoramas for a little out-of-this-world entertainment.
+There are even space panoramas for a little out-of-this-world entertainment.